 Perth City Farm

-Perth City Farm advertises environmentally friendly events and also hosts weddings and other events but the reason we went along was for the Saturday morning fresh produce market and to investigate the recycling station.
+Perth City Farm is a 27-year-old Urban Farm tucked into a half hectare site alongside the railway lines in East Perth.
+As well as hosting tours, workshops and environmentally friendly events it is also a wedding venue but the reason we went along was for the Saturday morning fresh produce market and to investigate the recycling station.

 There is a coffee shop which was doing a roaring trade in coffees and breakfast!
 Alongside there is a dirt patch under a tree with Tonka trucks to keep the kids entertained for a little while.